Excel TRIM Function (Table of Contents)

 - The Unicode text often contains a non-breaking space character (160) that appears in web pages as an HTML entity.
 It will not be removed with TRIM.

 This has been a guide to TRIM in Excel.
-Here we discuss the TRIM Formula and how to use the TRIM function in Excel along with practical examples and downloadable excel templates.
+Here we discuss the TRIM Formula and how to use the TRIM function in Excel along with practical examples and downloadable excel template.
 You can also go through our other suggested articles –